hansfbaier/colorlight-qmtech-adapter/README.md

 * J1 Pins 59 and 60 are not connected!

 # Status
-I have manufactured the board and both ethernet Ports have been tested and working!
+I have manufactured the board and both ethernet ports have been tested and confirmed working!

 # Variants
 * [With horizontal connector] (https://github.com/hansfbaier/colorlight-qmtech-adapter/)